timseo/hello-world/README.md

 this is my intro to let you know.

-You must always know what you want.
+You must always know what you want
     -the Alchemist